Frogner Park

 The park of Frogner Manor was historically smaller and centered on the manor house, and was landscaped as a baroque park in the 18th century by its owner, the later general Hans Jacob Scheel.
-It was landscaped as a romantic park in the 19th century by then-owner, industrialist Benjamin Wegner.
+Wegner Park, a romantic landscape park, was built around 1840 by then-owners, industrialist Benjamin Wegner and Henriette Wegner.
+Wegner's romantic park still exists in the areas near the manor house.
 Large parts of the estate were sold to give room for city expansion in the 19th century, and the remaining estate was bought by Christiania municipality in 1896 and made into a public park.
-It was the site of the 1914 Jubilee Exhibition, and Vigeland's sculpture arrangement was constructed from the 1920s.
-In addition to the sculpture park, the manor house and the nearby Henriette Wegner Pavilion, the park also contains Frognerbadet (the Frogner Baths) and Frogner Stadium.
-The Frogner Pond is found in the centre of the park.

 Frogner Park is the largest park in the city and covers 45 hectares; the sculpture installation is the world's largest sculpture park made by a single artist.
 Frogner Park is the most popular tourist attraction in Norway, with between 1 and 2 million visitors each year, and is open to the public at all times.
 Frogner Park and the Vigeland installation (Frognerparken og Vigelandsanlegget) was protected under the Heritage Act on 13 February 2009 as the first park in Norway.